RyhanRakib/WP-category-blog/README.md

 #category-page.php contain the logic to bring spcefic post from spcefic category.
-#Desing for blog layout inside on style.css
+#Design for blog layout inside on style.css

 ©WP Post Popup